- Captions, Transcripts & Audio Descriptions

 - Save your work every few minutes.

-Also known by the technical term "Communication Access Real-time Translation" (CART), live captions are produced as an event takes place.
-The captions are provided either by a captioner in attendance or participating remotely via web conference.
+Also known by the technical term "Communication Access Real-time Translation" (CART), live captions are provided by a professional captioner as an event takes place.
+The captioner is either in attendance or participating remotely via web conference.
 Online, the captions are shown over the bottom portion of the video window.
 In an in-person event, the captions are shown on a separate screen in the room.

 For Major Events

 - When you submit a request for Media Event/Production Support, indicate on the form the need for live captioning.

 - You must then also separately schedule live captioning.
 We recommend CaptionFirst.

 - CaptionFirst will then contact Video Production Support to coordinate captioning.

 For Zoom Webinars

-- To enable live captioning, you must first submit a request for a Video / Web Conferencing Account.
+- To enable professional live captioning, you must first submit a request for a Video / Web Conferencing Account.

 - Once your account has been established, schedule live captioning.
 We recommend ACS Captions or CaptionFirst.

 - Contact Video Production Support with any questions or concerns.